 The Web Security appliance helps your organization implement and enforce policies for accessing the web.
 When a policy blocks a user from a website, you can configure the appliance to notify the user why it blocked the URL request.
 Web users see a webpage that explains that they were blocked from accessing a website and why they were blocked.
 These pages are called end-user notification pages.
-The Web Proxy can display different end-user notification pages or define your own.
+The Web Proxy can display different end-user notification pages depending on the reason it blocked the URL request.
+You can use the provided end-user notification pages or define your own.

 Configure end-user notification pages on the Security Services > End-User Notification page.
-Figure 12-1 shows where you configure end-user notification settings.
+Figure 15-1 shows where you configure end-user notification settings.

-Figure 12-1 Security Services > End-User Notification Page
+Figure 15-1 Security Services > End-User Notification Page